Pixel data real time processing as a next step for HL-LHC upgrades and beyond: Real-time Pixel track reconstruction algorithm with vertexing capability

 \subsection{Vertexing performance in z-direction with pixel-based information}

 The vertexing capability i.e. the capability to reconstruct vertex in the collision points is indeed a fundamental role of the microvertex detectors installed in the closest neighbourhood of the beam pipe.
-The microvertex information is used for vertexing the collision point, in the z-direction, at the High Level Trigger (HLT) which is the final stage of the triggering system in both the ATLAS and CMS experiments for instance.
+The microvertex information is used for vertexing the collision point, in the z-direction, at the High-Level Trigger (HLT) which is the final stage of the triggering system in both the ATLAS and CMS experiments for instance.

-The feasibility studies for using the pixel cluster information in real time i.e. at 40 MHz have already been performed both for the electron trigger and the b-tagging case and reported in~\cite{Moon_2015, Moon_2016}.
+The feasibility studies for using the pixel cluster information in real-time i.e. at 40 MHz have already been performed both for the electron trigger and the b-tagging case and reported in~\cite{Moon_2015, Moon_2016}.
 In the b-tagging case~\cite{Moon_2016} the seed is provided by the L1 track defined with the outer tracker~\cite{CMS-phase2tracker}; we then look for the pixel track segment (defined by 2 pixel clusters) compatible with the L1 track reconstructed by the L1 track trigger system~\cite{CMS-phase2L1TDR}.

-As this paper focuses on the electron case, we thus stress here the potential of the pixel detector for a high precision reconstruction of the z-vertex for the electron trigger(s); this would be similar for the muon trigger(s), as the bremsstrahlung is in the transverse plane (see for instance \cite{CMS-HLTPhase2TDR}).
-This trigger, as explained above, is provided by the pixel detector plus the EM calorimeter: the seed element, namely the L1 e/$\gamma$ reconstructed object, is provided by the L1 EM calorimeter system.
+As this paper focuses on the electron case, we thus stress here the potential of the pixel detector for a high precision reconstruction of the z-vertex for the electron trigger(s); this would be similar to the muon trigger(s).

-The data sample we use are single electrons gun events produced at 14 TeV with 200 superimposed pileup.
+The data samples we use are single electron gun events produced at 14 TeV with 200 superimposed pileups.
 The reconstructed z-vertex position is obtained as a direct outcome of the PiXTRK as described in Section~\ref{PiXTRKStrategy} and~\cite{Moon_2015}.
 The straight line joining the two most distant pixel clusters out of the three used by PiXTRK to reconstruct the pixel track segment (i.e. the cluster in the innermost and the one in the outermost layer or disk), is further extended till the beam axis.
 The intercepting ``$z_{vtx}$'' point, fits quite closely with the z-coordinate of the true vertex.